segp-uob/segp/dev/Worksheets/9_User_Authentication.md

 A fully implimented authenticaiton process in Angular would follow the below structure:
 ![User Authentication process](https://bezkoder.com/wp-content/uploads/2020/07/angular-10-jwt-authentication-overview.png "Authentication flow")

+## About HTTP Interceptors
+When the intercept() method is called Angular passes a reference to the httpRequest object.
+With this request, we can inspect it and modify it as necessary.
+Once our logic is complete, we call next.handle and return the updated request onto the application.

+# Components
 ## Create component

 To deliver authentication for our site we need the components set out in the architecture above.
 Create these templates using Angularcli (commands below)